 - Let egg whites stand at room temperature for 30 minutes.
 In a bowl, beat egg whites until foamy.
 Add cream of tartar; beat on medium speed until soft peaks form.
 Gradually add remaining sugar, 1 tablespoon at a time, beating on high until stiff peaks form.
 Gently fold a fourth of the egg white mixture into chocolate mixture; fold in remaining egg white mixture.

 - Spoon batter into prepared dishes.
-Bake at 325° for 25-35 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 325° for 25-35 minutes or until a toothpick inserted in the center comes out clean.
 Cool on wire racks.
 Dust with confectioners' sugar.
 Refrigerate leftovers.
-Yield: 7 servings.